 Airbnb is Not Heavily Regulated

 Despite some local authorities requiring certain permits and assessments before allowing a host to commence trading, the industry generally is not heavily regulated.
 What that means for guests is that there is an added danger element and lack of protection overall while travelling and staying.
 Certain cities require fire inspections or flood risk style assessments, but some don’t.
-This means the grey area crops up again and some hosts may take advantage of this by not ensuring the property meets required building regulations or standards.
+This means the grey area crops up again and some London property owners may take advantage of this by not ensuring the property meets required building regulations or standards.

 Local Disruption Problems